abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

-Updated on: 181214 092359
+Updated on: 181214 095300
 - 3D/
-    - Ef?cient variants of the ICP algorithm.pdf
+    - Efficient variants of the ICP algorithm.pdf
     - [1] Using prediction to enhance remote robot supervision across time delay.pdf
     - [20] A Comparison and Evaluation of Multi-View Stereo Reconstruction Algorithms.pdf
     - [2] The phantom robot predictive displays for teleoperation with time delay.pdf